volkantasci/teable-client-docs/docs/spaces/configuration.md

 # Space Configuration

-This guide covers the configuration options and settings available for spaces in Teable, including space roles, organization management, and space updates.
+This guide covers the configuration options and settings available for spaces in Teable.

 ## Space Roles